SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

           }
       }

-The ``DrawingBuilder`` structure defines three methods that support syntax.
+The ``DrawingBuilder`` structure defines three methods that implement parts of the result builder syntax.
 The ``buildBlock(_:)`` method adds support for writing a series of lines in a braced block.
 It combines the components in that braced block into a ``Line``.